-MISSISSIPPI DELTA COMMUNITY COLLEGE TECHNICAL EDUCATION - AUTOMOTIVE MECHANICS TECHNOLOGY
+MISSISSIPPI DELTA COMMUNITY COLLEGE AUTOMOTIVE MECHANICS TECHNICAL CERTIFICATE

-Automotive Mechanics is an instructional program that prepares individuals to engage in the servicing and maintenance of all types of automobiles.
+Automotive Mechanics is a program of study that prepares individuals to engage in the servicing and maintenance of all types of automobiles.
 Instruction includes the diagnosis of malfunctions and repair of engines, fuel, electrical, cooling, brake systems, and drive train and suspension systems.
 Instruction is also provided in the adjustment and repair of individual components such as transmissions and fuel systems.
 Students must have a valid driver's license to enroll in this program.